For Better or For Worse by Lynn Johnston for August 04, 2018

 21. Cathy aack

-lindz.coop Premium Member almost 6 years ago
+lindz.coop Premium Member over 6 years ago

 Not necessarily dementia…hoarders collect odd objects (lots of odd objects).